 In the USA, there were “flash mobs” of blacks attacking whites in several cities (unrelated to the riots in Britain), but (liberal) Washington Post columnist Courtland Milloy ignored the racial aspect and blamed the attack on “flash mobs” of bankers and mortgage lenders who attacked the economy first, thus provoking a response.

-Here are some viewpoints that I think shed light on the riots and the psychology and causes of them.
+Here are some viewpoints that I may shed light on the riots and the psychology and causes of them.
 I have not included the entire articles, just excerpts.

 A short time ago, I gave a talk in a school in an exquisite market town, deep in the countryside.
 Came Friday night, however, and the inhabitants locked themselves into their houses against the invasion of the barbarians.
 In my own little market town of Bridgnorth, in Shropshire, where not long ago a man was nearly beaten to death 20 yards from my house, drunken young people often rampage down one of its lovely little streets, causing much damage and preventing sleep.
 No one, of course, dares ask them to stop.
 The Shropshire council has dealt with the problem by granting a license for a pub in the town to open until 4 a.m., as if what the town needed was the opportunity for yet more and later drunkenness.